All you need to know about Frog spawn

 2. I'm worried that I've got too much Frog spawn in my pond.

-There really is no such thing as too much spawn.
-Unfortunately itís a tough life for a tadpole - they have a number of natural predators and are susceptible to various amphibian diseases.
-Because of this, female frogs lay thousands of egg each year and only a tiny fraction of them will survive to adulthood.
+There really is no such thing as too much Frog spawn!
+Unfortunately it's a tough life for a tadpole: they have a lot of natural predators and are susceptible to various amphibian diseases, so female Frogs lay thousands of eggs each year with the expectation that only a tiny fraction will survive to adulthood.